 The playground is at the back of the school.
 You can go on to the playground at break and lunch time.
 You are not allowed to eat or drink on the playground.

 The outdoor learning space is on the playground at the back of the school.
 Your teachers may use this space during lesson time to complete practical learning activities.

 The canteen is in the atrium.
 We have three lunch sittings.
 The Y7 lunch time is 12.30- 1:00pm and Year 7 are the only students having their lunch at this time.
 You will sit at a table and be invited up to choose your food by a member of staff.
-Once you have chosen your food you will pay for it using your thumb and the money will be taken from your account automatically.
+Once you have chosen your food you pay for it using your thumb and the money will be taken from your account automatically.
 You will then be able to choose a place to sit in the canteen.
 You must take your tray away and clear any rubbish after you have eaten.
-All food must be consumed at the table.
+All food must be eaten at the table.
 The academy is cashless so your account can be topped up on line via our My Child at School app or by asking for a PayPoint bar code.

 What is your favourite subject and why?